sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 docker run --rm -v "$(pwd):/sitespeed.io" sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} https://www.sitespeed.io --browsertime.pageCompleteCheck 'return (function() {try { return (Date.now() - window.performance.timing.loadEventEnd) > 10000;} catch(e) {} return true;})()'
 ~~~

+If loadEventEnd never happens for the page, the test will wait for `--maxLoadTime` until the test stops.
+By default that time is two minutes (yes that is long).

 You can also configure how long time your current check will wait until completing with ```--pageCompleteWaitTime```.
 By default the pageCompleteCheck waits for 5000 ms after the onLoad event to happen.
 If you want to increase that to 10 seconds use ```--pageCompleteWaitTime 10000```.
 This is also useful if you test with *pageCompleteCheckInactivity* and it takes long time for the server to respond, you can use the *pageCompleteWaitTime* to wait longer than the default value.

 ![Navigation timeline]({{site.baseurl}}/img/navigation-timeline.jpg)